-For the 12 months ending December 31, 2019, the Company's principal sources of liquidity was cash from sales of its products, bank credit facilities and collection of advances from related parties.
-The Company expects to meet its working capital, capital expenditure, dividend payment and investment requirements for the next 12 months primarily from the proceeds of the Company's commercial paper issuance, proceeds of the Company's corporate notes issuances, short-term credit facilities and cash flows from operations.
+For the period ending December 31, 2020, the Company's principal sources of liquidity were cash from sales of its products, bank credit facilities, proceeds from its corporate note's issuances, and proceeds from its follow-on offering.
+The Company expects to meet its working capital, capital expenditure, dividend payment and investment requirements for the next 12 months primarily from the proceeds of the Company's follow-on offering, proceeds of the Company's corporate notes issuances, short-term credit facilities and cash flows from operations.
 It may also from time to time seek other sources of funding, which may include debt or equity financings, including dollar and peso-denominated loans from Philippine banks, depending on its financing needs and market conditions.

-For the next 12 months, the Company plans to increase its production further by increasing volume deliveries to existing customers, entering into new production agreements, technology collaborations and partnerships and expanding its customer base through new product introduction and aggressive sales and marketing activities.
+For the next 12 months, the Company plans to increase its production further by increasing volume deliveries to existing customers, entering into new production agreements, and expanding its customer base through new product introduction and aggressive sales and marketing activities.

-The following table sets out the Company's cash flows for the 12 months ending December 31, 2019 and the same period 2018:
+The following table sets out the Company's cash flows for the period months ending December 31, 2020 and the same period in 2019.

-In US\$ Thousands For the 12 months ending December 31 2019 2018 Net cash flows provided by/ (used for) operating activities (32,609) 2,991 Net cash flows provided by/ (used for) investing activities (3,696) (10,074) Net cash flows provided by/ (used for) financing activities 34,578 (12,643) Net increase (decrease) in cash equivalents (2,088) (19,779)
+In US\$ Thousands For the years ended 2020 2019 Net cash flows provided by/ (used for) operating activities (14,331) (34,095) Net cash flows provided by/ (used for) investing activities (21,428) (3,696) Net cash flows provided by/ (used for) financing activities 52,050 36,062 Net increase (decrease) in cash equivalents 16,482 (2,088)